-To illustrate the impact these mistakes tend to have for Teradata Data Warehouse projects, let me compare it to a hospital team.
+To illustrate the impact these mistakes tend to have on Teradata Data Warehouse projects, let me compare it to a hospital team.
 Imagine the project is you who is about to receive costly and critical treatment.
-I am sure you do not want to hear staff exchanging conversation mentioned below before you doze off at the operating table.
+I am sure you do not want to hear staff exchanging conversations mentioned below before you doze off at the operating table.

 1. Not knowing or losing Sight of the Strategic Business Objectives

-“Does anyone know why we operate the patient?
+“Does anyone know why we operate on the patient?
 Well, let’s start anyway …”

-Most of the Data Warehouse projects start with a lot of enthusiasm but fail at the end because they just did not meet the business objectives.
-Very well designed Data Warehouses will fail if the content doesn’t help to solve any business needs.
-Even if you see yourself as a technician first or are in a position without contact with users of the final product, never forget that whatever you produce, it is the customer that must be satisfied.
+Most Data Warehouse projects start with a lot of enthusiasm but fail in the end because they just did not meet the business objectives.
+Very well-designed Data Warehouses will fail if the content doesn’t help to solve any business needs.
+Even if you see yourself as a technician first or are in a position without contact with users of the final product, never forget that whatever you produce, the customer must be satisfied.

 2. Forgetting to set up Measures to evaluate the Success

-Even if you are aware of your business objectives, success is not guaranteed by this alone.
+Even if you are aware of your business objectives, this alone does not guarantee success.
 Every clear business objective is measurable.
-If you can’t quantify, you will have a tough time commenting on your expenses, and you will show up on top of the blacklist as soon as the next restructuring occurs.
+If you can’t quantify, you will have a tough time commenting on your expenses and show up on top of the blacklist as soon as the subsequent restructuring occurs.
 The latter usually revolve in cycles of about 3 to 5 years in length.

 3. Running a Teradata Data Warehouse Project like a Mass Production via an Assembly-Line

-Overspecialization became a huge problem in today’s Data Warehouse projects.
-Industries with a longer history are well aware of the adverse effects of the extreme division of labor (look up “Taylorism”).
-Think of the Kaizen idea that became famous in the 80s and 90s – , it seems to be the case that Data Warehousing is about to repeat history.
+Overspecialization has become an enormous problem in today’s Data Warehouse projects.
+Industries with a more extended history are well aware of the adverse effects of the extreme division of labor (look up “Taylorism”).
+Think of the Kaizen idea that became famous in the 80s and 90s – it seems to be the case that Data Warehousing is about to repeat history.

 It is very fashionable these days to create ever more exact roles with the sole purpose of cutting costs – at least at the beginning of a project.
 From my experience, this never actually pays off.

-It just moves the costs from the beginning to the end of the project while they multiply along the way, and it is the time when you have to hire real data warehouse experts to get back on track again.
+It just moves the costs from the beginning to the end of the project while they multiply along the way, and it is when you have to hire actual data warehouse experts to get back on track again.
 Be wary of so-called experts without real-world, hands-on experience.